Godswilly/hospital-directory-in-nigeria/README.md

 # Hospital-directory-in-Nigeria

 This project is a sample of an online directory of the hospitals in Nigeria.
-It's based on the prototype made by Mathew Njuguna and others on Behance.
+This project based on the prototype made by Mathew Njuguna and others on Behance.

-This is my HTML & CSS Capstone Project in the Microverse program.
+This project is my HTML & CSS Capstone Project in the Microverse program.

 This project aimed to apply all the basics HTML & CSS properties I have learned using best practices to conclude my HTML & CSS section of the Microverse software development Program.